 For example, vulnerability scanners often set off false alarms in security data, as they intentionally mimic the behavior of an attacker.
 Given that this behavior is safe and expected, you don’t want scanner activities to fire a rule.
 That’s what a Match List is for.
 A CSE analyst can populate a Match List called “vuln_scanners” that contains the IP addresses of your scanners.

 CSE compares the contents of every message to your Match Lists.
 When it finds a match, it appends fields two fields to the Record:

 listMatches contains the names of lists that were matched against the Record, and

 matchedItems contains the actual key-value pairs that were matched.
 You can take advantage of the appended data in searches and rules.
 So, a CSE rule can see from a Record that matches a rule condition that the IP address in the Record is on the “vuln_scanners” Match List, and thus know that the rule shouldn’t fire.
 For more information, see Create a Match List.

 Suppressed List processing

-CSE’s Suppressed Lists feature is similar to Match Lists.
-A Suppressed List is a list of values of a particular field type, for example an IP address or a file hash.
-When an incoming message contains a value found on a Suppressed List, CSE prevents any rules that the incoming message matches from firing.
+Cloud SIEM's Suppressed Lists feature is similar to Match Lists.
+A Suppressed List is a list of values of a particular field type, for example, an IP address or a file hash.
+When an incoming message contains a value found on a Suppressed List, Cloud SIEM prevents any rules that the incoming message matches from firing.